Plate count agar

-Plate Count Agar (PCA), also called Standard Methods Agar (SMA), is a microbiological growth medium commonly used to assess or to monitor "total" or viable bacterial growth of a sample.
+Plate count agar (PCA), also called standard methods agar (SMA), is a microbiological growth medium commonly used to assess or to monitor "total" or viable bacterial growth of a sample.
 PCA is not a selective medium.

-The total number of living aerobic bacteria can be determined using a plate count agar (PCA) which is a substrate for bacteria to grow on.
+The total number of living aerobic bacteria can be determined using a plate count agar which is a substrate for bacteria to grow on.
 The medium contains casein which provides nitrogen, carbon, amino acids, vitamins and minerals to aid in the growth of the organism.
 Yeast extract is the source for vitamins, particularly of B-group.
 Glucose is the fermentable carbohydrate and agar is the solidifying agent.
 This is a non-selective medium and the bacteria is counted as colony forming units per gram (CFU/g) in solid samples and (CFU/ml) in liquid samples.

-Pour Plate Technique
+Pour plate technique

-The pour plate technique is the typical technique used to prepare PCAs.
+The pour plate technique is the typical technique used to prepare plate count agars.
 Here, the inoculum is added to the molten agar before pouring the plate.
 The molten agar is cooled to about 45 degrees Celsius and is poured using a sterile method into a petri dish containing a specific diluted sample.
 From here, the plates are rotated to ensure the samples are uniformly mixing with the agar.
 Incubation of the plates is the next step and is carried out for about 3 days at 20 to 30 degrees Celsius.